RosCollective/eft-field-mechanics/README.md

 Field Mechanics forms part of a broader system:

 * **Field Geometry (EFT)**
-  A formal description of interaction as a constrained dynamical field, defining the structure within which the field operates
+  A formal description of the structural geometry of interaction.

 * **Field Mechanics (EFT) (this repository)**
   Stabilized lexicon describing how the field behaves under pressure

 * **Field Notes (EFT)**
-  Primary observational record from which those distinctions arise
+  Primary observational record from which many distinctions in EFT emerged.

 * **Coherence Dynamics (EFT)**
   Higher-order patterns of stabilization and collapse